 Please use the subject line: "Scholarship Application."

-The winner will be expected to submit her or his project for the Celebration of Academic Excellence in April 2017.
-S/he is urged to apply for CURCA funding as well.
+The winner will be expected to submit their project for the Celebration of Academic Excellence in April 2020.
+They are urged to apply for CURCA funding as well.